Dare Foods

 Dare Foods, Limited is a Canada-based food manufacturing company.
 They have seven factories in Canada and the United States.
-Their products are distributed in North America and at least 25 other countries.
+Their products are distributed in North America and in more than 50 other countries.

 Company history

-In 1892, the founder of Dare Foods, Charles H. Doerr began making and selling cookies and candies in a small grocery shop in Berlin, Ontario, Canada.
+In 1892, the founder of Dare Foods, Charles H. Doerr, began making and selling cookies and candies in a small grocery shop in Berlin, Ontario, Canada.
 By 1919, Doerr had created the C.H.
 Doerr Company, which distributed his goods throughout Ontario.
 Following Charles's death in 1941, the company was led by his twenty-four-year-old grandson Carl Doerr.
 Carl had been raised by his paternal grandparents after both his parents died of the Spanish flu.

 On February 16, 1943, a fire destroyed the company's factory at Weber and Breithaupt in Kitchener, killing nightwatchman Julius Eckstein and risking the future of the company, then known as C.H.
 Doerr Co.
 Ltd. Carl quickly moved to rebuild, relocating the same year as the fire to a plot of land on what is today Kingsway Drive in Kitchener.

 The name of the company was changed to "Dare" in 1945 because it was easier to pronounce.
-Dare products became more popular Canada-wide by 1954. and began to be exported to the U.S. in 1956.
+Dare products became more popular Canada-wide by 1954, and began to be exported to the U.S. in 1956.